Environmental Targets and Results

 Long-term environment targets

 In the interest of protecting the global environment, the Group will work to reduce the environmental impact of all aspects of its corporate activities.
-Our efforts to build a sustainable world are guided by our vision statement of being “a company dedicated to realizing people’s potential” and “a company sincerely appreciated by all.”
+Our efforts to build a sustainable world are guided by our vision statement of being “A company dedicated to realizing people’s potential” and “A company sincerely appreciated by all.”
 We aim to strike a balance between achieving further business growth and contributing to the resolution of social issues, including the creation of a recycling-oriented society and conservation of water resources, in addition to responding to climate change, which is becoming more serious by the year.
 Accordingly, we have set long-term targets for such environmental issues.
 The whole Group will work to achieve these goals by promoting environmental conservation activities.

 Item KPI Term for comparison 2030 target 2050 target